 The most common place for neuroblastoma to begin is the adrenal glands, which are located on top of both kidneys.
 These glands make hormones that help control body functions, such as heart rate and blood pressure.
 Neuroblastoma can also start in the nerve tissue near the spine in the neck, chest, abdomen, or pelvis.

 Neuroblasts are immature nerve cells found in an embryo, also called a fetus or unborn baby.
 Normally, neuroblasts mature into nerve cells or adrenal medulla cells, which are cells found in the center of the adrenal gland.
 Neuroblastoma forms when neuroblasts don’t mature properly.

 Sometimes, babies are born with small clusters of neuroblasts that eventually mature into nerve cells and do not become cancer.
 But a neuroblast that does not mature normally can continue to grow, forming a tumor.

 Neuroblastoma is usually found after the cancer has spread to other parts of the body, such as the lymph nodes (small, bean-shaped organs that help fight infection), liver, lungs, bones, and bone marrow (spongy, red tissue in the inner part of large bones.)

 Looking for More of an Introduction?

-If you would like more of an introduction, explore these related items.
-Please note these links will take you to other sections on Cancer.Net:
+If you would like more of an introduction, explore this related item::

 The next section in this guide is Statistics.
-It helps explain how many people are diagnosed with this disease and general survival rates.
-Or, use the menu to choose another section to continue reading this guide.
+It helps explain the number of people who are diagnosed with neuroblastoma and general survival rates.
+Use the menu to choose a different section to read in this guide.